jongjam/food_website/README.md

 # food_website

-* TODO : Put entering food container on top of the image banner
+* TODO : Perhaps adding a grid portion to better organize contents of the website
+* TODO : Adding backend to accept contents from frontend
-* TODO : Complete a good looking footer
+* TODO : Display the data of food eaten